2nd Foreign Legion (France)

 The 2nd Foreign Legion (Deuxième legion) was created by the King.
-On June 29 1835, Louis Philippe I, the King of France ceded the Foreign Legion to Queen Isabella II of Spain.
+On 29 June 1835 Louis Philippe I, the King of France ceded the Foreign Legion to Queen Isabella II of Spain.

 Subsequently, 4100 men which included foreigners in service of France and French officers passed accordingly into the ranks of the Spanish Army, which was in confrontation with the Carlists.

-Nevertheless, the campaign of Algeria required numerous troops, accordingly on December 16 1835, the King signed a Royal Ordinance which created a New Legion.
+Nevertheless, the campaign of Algeria required numerous troops; accordingly on 16 December 1835, the King signed a Royal Ordinance which created a New Legion.

 Creation of the Second Legion

 The format was first limited to one battalion.
 The others were later successively constituted, and only if they were required.
-All the dispositions of the Royal Ordinance of March 10 1831 (date of creation of the 1831 Legion) were placed rigorously in application.
+All the dispositions of the Royal Ordinance of 10 March 1831 (date of creation of the 1831 Legion) were placed rigorously in application.

 The first battalion was immediately formed in Pau.
-On February 3 1836, chef de bataillon (Commandant - Major) Marie Alphonse Bedeau was entrusted with command.
+On 3 February 1836 chef de bataillon (Commandant - Major) Marie Alphonse Bedeau was entrusted with command.
 One month later, the general staff headquarters of the battalion and the first two companies were formed.
 Six other companies where formed later in June 1836.